 CAREERS IN THE MEDICAL RECORDS AND HEALTH INFO TECHNICIAN FIELD

-How many HITs can you find in the workplace?
-As of 2016, you can find 3.98 million health information technology grads in the workforce.
+How many HITs can you find in the work place?
+As of 2018, you can find 4.28 million health information technology grads in the work force.
 Employment in this field, you will find, is growing.
-Between 2016 and 2026, you can see that health information technician jobs are predicted to grow 13%.
+Between 2018 and 2028, health information technician jobs are predicted to grow 11%.
 You will find that is faster than average for all careers.

-So, how do you fit into the health information technician profile?
-Well, you will see that almost all degree holders in this field (91.7%) were female.
-And, you will find the average age of a graduate in the workforce was 43.2 years old.
+So, how do you fit into the HIT profile?
+Well, you will see that almost all degree holders in this field (91.9%) were female.
+And, you will find the average age of a grad in the work force was 42.8 years old.

 TOP SALARIES BY STATE FOR MEDICAL RECORDS TECHS AND HITs

 |State||Employment||Annual Mean Wage|

 MEDICAL RECORDS AND HEALTH INFORMATION TECHNICAL CAREER PATHS

 As an HIT, you would document patient’s health information.
 As such, you would work with information like medical history.
 You would also address symptoms and examinations.
 Additionally, you will look at test results and treatments.